 Join us for a special 90-minute walking tour of Washington’s second oldest village on Sunday, November 25 at 1:00 p.m.
 Sign up for the free tour here; space is limited.

-Tenleytown Main Street is proud to offer this walking tour in partnership with the Tenleytown Historical Society (THS) as part of this year’s Tenley WinterFest.
-Farleigh Earhart, a THS board member, Janney parent, and frequent patron of the library’s Washingtoniana Room, will conduct the tour.
+Tenley WinterFest is proud to offer this walking tour in partnership with the Tenleytown Historical Society.
+Farleigh Earhart, a THS board member, Deal parent, and frequent patron of the library’s Washingtoniana Room, will conduct the tour.

 What are my transportation/parking options getting to the event?